patwat/python-unitex/README.md

 ```
 ### The Unitex basic commands and features.

 This part of the binding is just an abstraction layer in front of the C++ API.
-It provides some kind of logging and a number of checks (mostly arguments).
+It provides a basic logging system and a number of checks (on arguments).
 There is also the possibility to store the different resources and (tools) options in a [configuration file](https://github.com/patwat/python-unitex/blob/master/config/unitex.yaml) which offers more flexibility.

 ```python
 import yaml